RCMast3r/data_acq_presentation/PITCHME.md

 ---
 marp: false
-title: yo
+title: A modern data acquisition proposal
-description: Hosting Marp slide deck on the webasdf
+description: A presentation on a pipeline to gather, store and vizualize arbitrary data using foxglove and mcap files
 paginate: true
 _paginate: false
 ---